-In addition, we provide a postretirement plan in Bermuda for our local employees.
+In addition, we provide an unfunded postretirement plan in Bermuda for our local employees.
 Employees hired prior to January 1, 2007 are eligible for normal or early retirement with medical benefits after attaining the age of 55 with five years of service.
 Employees hired on or after January 1, 2007 are eligible for early retirement with medical benefits after the earlier of attaining age 50 with 20 years of service or age 65 with 15 years of service.
 Employees hired on or after February 1, 2009 are not eligible for postretirement medical benefits.
 In November 2021, a group of active employees accepted an offer to exchange their retiree medical benefits for a new benefit plan.
 This resulted in a benefit obligation reduction of \$9 million.
-The postretirement expense for the local plan was \$2 million and \$2 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2022 and 2021, total benefit obligation was \$22 million and \$34 million, based on a discount rate of 5.22% and 2.75% respectively.
+The postretirement (recovery) expense for the local plan was (\$1 million) and \$2 million for the years ended December 31, 2022 and 2021, respectively.